Sage Kimzey: 2020 season

-He won the Herriman City Xtreme Bulls in Herriman, Utah; and the Gooding Pro Rodeo in Gooding, Idaho.
-He was the co-champion at the Iron County Fair and PRCA Rodeo in Parowan, Utah and the co-champion at the The American Rodeo in Arlington, Texas.
+Kimzey won the Herriman City Xtreme Bulls in Herriman, Utah; and the Gooding Pro Rodeo in Gooding, Idaho.
+He was the co-champion at the Iron County Fair and PRCA Rodeo in Parowan, Utah; and the co-champion at The American Rodeo in Arlington, Texas.

 As of September 30, Kimzey was sitting at No. 1 in the world standings with earnings of $92,334.12.
-Kimzey had earned over $2 million to date.
-He had won six world championships in a row.
-He was barely $3,000 over the No. 2 Ky Hamilton.
+He had earned over $2 million to date, had won six world championships in a row, and was barely $3,000 over the No. 2 Ky Hamilton.
 Kimzey credited his youth as part of his inspiration.
-"Just growing up in this kind of environment and getting to hang around world champions all the time, even when I was growing up as a little bitty kid… it really lit a fire under me and made me want to be a professional rodeo cowboy that much more."
-His brother Trey started competing his first full season in 2019, and they could often be seen vying for the same No. 1 spot at rodeos around the country.
+"Just growing up in this kind of environment and getting to hang around world champions all the time, even when I was growing up as a little bitty kid... it really lit a fire under me and made me want to be a professional rodeo cowboy that much more."
+His younger brother Trey started competing in his first full season in 2019, and they could often be seen vying for the same No. 1 spot at rodeos around the country.

-In the NFR, in Round 10, he split the win.
+In the NFR, in Round 10, Sage Kimzey split the win.
 He placed in four other rounds.
 He finished sixth in the average.
 His earnings in the NFR were $92,764.

 2021 season

-On July 9, Kimzey and Parker McCown split the win at the Dinosaur Roundup Rodeo in Vernal, Utah.
+On July 9, Sage Kimzey and Parker McCown split the win at the Dinosaur Roundup Rodeo in Vernal, Utah.
 They both won with 90.5-point rides.
 Kimzey had competed there a few times before, but never made any headway there.
 He drew Audacious from Powder River Rodeo this time.
 This bull had been a money bull for the stock contractors for a few years.
 He was actually even better this year.
 Kimzey knew he had a good chance to change things on this bull.
 He had ridden this bull in the past to the pay window at the 2019 San Antonio Stock Show & Rodeo.
 Daylon Swearigen recently rode him to a 90-point ride.

 On August 22, Kimzey won the Yellowstone River Round-Up in Billings, Montana.
 He was matched up against Sankey Pro Rodeo and Phenom Genetics' bull Lil Man as the next to last ride of the night.
 Only one possible re-ride was remaining.
 Kimzey conquered the bull with a score of 90 points.
 It became the only qualified ride of the evening.
 After three days, during MontanaFair's rodeo, he won the Yellowstone River Round-Up bull riding championship.
 Kimzey took in $25,500 in prize money.
-"It feels really good", Kimzey told The Billings Gazette and 406mtsports.com moments after the ride.
+"It feels really good", Kimzey told the Billings Gazette and 406mtsports.com moments after the ride.
 "I had a really good bull to give me a chance to win."